 6. Experience Regional Art at Oceanside Museum of Art

-Oceanside Museum of Art is located blocks from the beach on Pier View Way with views of the ocean and Oceanside Pier.
+Oceanside Museum of Art is located blocks from the beach on Pier View Way, with views of the ocean and Oceanside Pier.

 7. Take a Self-Guided Mural Tour

-8. Explore Oceanside Harbor Village
+8. Visit Oceanside Harbor Village

 A wide sidewalk with occasional benches encircles the harbor for seal-watching or a relaxing sunset stroll.
-Paid parking lots are conveniently located all around the harbor, and a free lot is on the east end through a tunnel.
+Paid parking lots are conveniently located around the harbor, and a free lot is on the east end through a tunnel.

-9. Taste the Wines of Orfila Vineyards & Winery
+9. Taste the Local Wines

-If you’re ready for some golfing in Oceanside, the Oceanside Municipal Golf Course in the San Luis Rey Valley is the place.
+If you’re looking to golf in Oceanside, the Oceanside Municipal Golf Course in the San Luis Rey Valley and adjacent to Camp Pendleton is a great option.
 This 18-hole public course overlooks the valley’s scenic hillsides and native habitat.

 12. Learn California Mission History at Mission San Luis Rey

-Dubbed the King of Missions, Mission San Luis Rey is the largest mission in California.
-The extraordinary architecture at The Mission includes hand-painted colorful murals, hand-carved wood doors, original hand-hammered copper baptismal font, and numerous Baroque and Classical updates.
+The mission was founded in 1798, and the current church was built in the early 1800s.
+The extraordinary architecture includes hand-painted colorful murals, hand-carved wood doors, an original hand-hammered copper baptismal font, and numerous Baroque and Classical updates.
 The architectural beauty alone is worth a visit.

-Self-guided and docent-led tours are available.
-There is also a museum and gift shop on-site.
+Self-guided and docent-led tours are available, and a museum and gift shop are on-site.

 14. Attend an Event at Junior Seau Oceanside Pier Amphitheatre